jayjaykil05/docusaurus-VueHr/docs/location.md

 title: Location

 ---
-These are the following steps for creating, updating and deleting Location.
+This page is for creating, updating and deleting Locations.

 ## Create New Location